Estimation of Ornstein-Uhlenbeck Process Using Ultra-High-Frequency Data with Application to Intraday Pairs Trading Strategy: Introduction

 In finance, many different time series tend to move to their mean values over time.
 This behavior is known as the mean reversion and is often captured by the Ornstein--Uhlenbeck process \citep{Uhlenbeck1930}.
 It can be used to model currency exchange rates \citep{Ball1994} and commodity prices \citep{Schwartz1997}.
 A major application of the Ornstein--Uhlenbeck process is the modeling of interest rates by the so-called Vasicek model \citep{Vasicek1977}.
 The Ornstein--Uhlenbeck process can also be utilized to model stochastic volatility of financial assets \citep{Barndorff-Nielsen2001}.
 Another application is the trading strategy called the pairs trading \citep{Elliott2005}.

 The Ornstein--Uhlenbeck process can be utilized when analyzing financial high-frequency data. \cite{Engle2000} coined a term ultra-high-frequency data referring to irregularly spaced financial data recorded for each transaction.
 Although this data can be aggregated to some fixed frequency (e.g.\ one minute), it is not without a loss of information. \cite{Ait-Sahalia2005} suggest to use as many observations as possible.
-In general, high-frequency time series, whether irregularly or regularly spaced, exhibit specific characteristics such as heavy tailed distribution, the presence of jumps and the market microstructure noise.
-In the Ornstein--Uhlenbeck model, the first two characteristics are often captured by generalizing the background driving process to the L\'{e}vy process \citep{Barndorff-Nielsen2001}.
+In general, high-frequency time series, whether irregularly or regularly spaced, exhibit specific characteristics such as heavy tails, jumps, long-term memory, and market microstructure noise.
+In the Ornstein--Uhlenbeck model, heavy tails and jumps are often captured by generalizing the background driving process to the L\'{e}vy process \citep{Barndorff-Nielsen2001}.
+Alternatively, the background driving process can be generalized to the fractional Brownian motion to capture long-term memory \citep{Cheridito2003}.

 We focus on challanges surrounding the market microstructure noise.
 Generally, logarithmic prices are assumed to follow a semimartingale \citep{Delbaen1994}.
-However, when the prices are observed at higher frequencies it is evident that the semimartingale is contaminated by the market microstructure noise.
+However, when the prices are observed at higher frequencies, it is evident that the semimartingale is contaminated by the market microstructure noise.
 This noise has relatively small variance but makes standard measures of volatility such as the realized variance significantly biased.
 Causes of the market microstructure noise include the bid-ask bounce, discretness of price values, discretness of price changes, informational effects and recording errors.
 Generally, the noise has a rich structure such as dependency on the price process and dependency in time (see e.g.\ \citealp{Hansen2006}).
 Many methods estimating quadratic variation and integrated variance robust to the noise were proposed in the high-frequency literature.
-Among nonparametric methods belong the two-scale estimator of \cite{Zhang2005}, the realized kernel estimator of \cite{Barndorff-Nielsen2008} and the pre-averaging estimator of \cite{Jacod2009}.
+Among nonparametric methods belong the two-scale estimator of \cite{Zhang2005}, the realized kernel estimator of \cite{Barndorff-Nielsen2008}, and the pre-averaging estimator of \cite{Jacod2009}.
+See e.g.\ \cite{Holy2023a} for their comparison.
 While a nonparametric approach is dominant in the literature, a parametric method was used for estimation of the Wiener process parameters by \cite{Ait-Sahalia2005}.